Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 ---

-=== (075: 1:17)

 "This is the...
 City?"
-Mio and the others were flabbergasted!
-Nothing like they had ever seen before.
-They stood at a metal-grid platform above overlooking where the ship parked (and surrounded by containers, as mentioned just above).
-Monica and Shania were waiting for them, chatting with each other in a distance.
+Mio and the others were flabbergasted at the nothing-like-before scene.
+It looks more modern, and more differed in architecture, probably also culturally different, than their colonies.
+Just at the end of the tunnel was a metal-grid platform, tall enough to view the city, consisting of mostly 2-3 story buildings.
+Monica and Shania gave them time to awe themselves, while chatting in the distance.

-Taion: "It sure took us long enough.
-We shouldn't relax just yet, though."
+Taion: "It sure took us long enough. **We shouldn't relax just yet**, though."

 Eunie can't believe her ears, "Why the spark not?"